7k8m/LifeTime/README.md

 # LifeTime
-Library to handle life time of dotnet object
+Library to handle life time of disposable object in dotnet.